Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/standard-library/basic-string-class.md

 ### <a name="remarks"></a>Poznámky

-Znak null není připojen ke konci kopie.
+Znak null není na konci kopie připojený.

 ### <a name="example"></a>Příklad